lainemarrah/DMFinder/README.md

 * Graph - http://search.cpan.org/~jhi/Graph-0.9704/lib/Graph.pod
 * GraphEasy - http://search.cpan.org/~tels/Graph-Easy/lib/Graph/Easy.pm

-Requiremens for AmpliconFinder see in tools/ampiconfinder/README.md.
+Requirements for AmpliconFinder see in tools/ampliconfinder/README.md.

 The Graph package is provides the infrastructure for implementing the graph algorithms used by DMFinder.
 The GraphEasy package allows for visualization of the predicted double minutes (written to a file called "graph.dot").